polygon-io/client-go/README.md

 log.Print(res) // do something with the result
 ```

+#### Launchpad Usage

-#### Users of the Launchpad product will need to pass in certain headers in order to make API requests.
+Users of the Launchpad product will need to pass in certain headers in order to make API requests.
 Example can be found [here](./rest/example/launchpad).

 ### Debugging